wiseman-timelord/NetOptCon-Psc/README.md

 ## STATUS
 - Alpha.
 Do not use, the files are present for backup purposes ONLY, and will likely break, something or itself.
 Please Wait.
 - Outstanding work...
 1. Idea - Performance benchmark instead of performance testing.
 See how fast it download, with limit of 1 minute, present results, how long expired, how much was downloaded, score in MB downloaded, if finish early then predict how many MB would be achieved and add on, and also deduct 1 point for each, error and discard.
-Figured out.
+This is now delaying the project.
 2. Figure out what URLS work, remove rest, add option to enter a URL (futureproof).

 ## DESCRIPTION